 Attending events like HETT also offers a great opportunity to learn from and network with experienced professionals.
 If you're interested, definitely consider attending.

-Discover more about personalised medicine at this year’s HETT Show on 24-25th September at ExCeL London.
+Discover more about personalised medicine at this year’s HETT North on 26th February 2025 in Manchester.